severalnines/docs/user-guide/mysql/manage.rst

 * Management nodes (MySQL Cluster)
 * Data nodes (MySQL Cluster)

+The list also contains respective hosts' operating system, host status, ping time and process ID of the main role.

 To remove a host, just select the host and click on the *Remove* button.

 ..
-Attention:: We strongly recommend user to avoid removing nodes from this page if it still hold a role inside ClusterControl.
+Attention:: We strongly recommend user to avoid removing nodes from this page if it still holds a role inside ClusterControl.

 Configurations
 ``````````````

-Manage the configuration files of your database nodes.
-Changes can be persisted to database variables across one node or a group of nodes at once, dynamic variables are changed directly without a restart.
+Manage the configuration files of your database, HAProxy and Garbd nodes.
+For MySQL database, changes can be persisted to database variables across one node or a group of nodes at once, dynamic variables are changed directly without a restart.

 ..
 Attention:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
 Only one version is exist at one time.
 It always import the latest configuration files every 30 minutes and overwrite it in cmon DB.
 This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.